-Sanford led the team to its most successful season in 2005.
+Wendry led the team to its most successful season in 2005.
 The team won the points trophy at the Dad Vail Championship as the varsity eight won, the junior varsity eight finished second, and the novice eight finished third.

 In 2005 the team also finished fourth at the Big East Championship – its highest finish at that event.
 The second varsity eight, novice eight, and novice four all finished third, while the varsity eight placed fifth, and the varsity four was sixth.

-Prior to coming to UConn, Sanford was the novice women’s coach at the University of Pennsylvania, where she led the Quaker novice eight to the finals of the Eastern Sprints.
+Prior to coming to UConn, Wendry was the novice women’s coach at the University of Pennsylvania, where she led the Quaker novice eight to the finals of the Eastern Sprints.
 In 1996 and 1997, she was the United States Junior National Development Team coach.

-Sanford resides in Coventry, Conn., with her husband, Brian, sons Will, Wyatt, and Wade, and dog Libby.
+Wendry resides in Coventry, CT with her husband, Brian, and their sons Will (13), Wyatt (11) and Wade (7).